Hwanhaejangseong: History

 The construction of what became Hwanhaejangseong began during the Sambyeolcho Rebellion.
 Forces representing the Goryeo government were sent to the island of Jeju to prevent its takeover by Sambyeolcho forces, who had recently conquered the island of Jindo.
 Part of their instruction was to construct coastal defences, and the first walls were built from Hwabuk (now in Jeju City) east through Jocheon to Hamdeok.
+This construction is mentioned in the Koryŏsa chŏryo and the Sinjŭng Tongguk yŏji sŭngnam.
+Both record that the wall was built by defenders sent by Goryeo to repel a Sambyeolcho attack.
+These defenders were led by General Go Yeorim, who had previously been involved in attacks on Sambyeolcho forces on Jindo.
 The Sinjŭng Tongguk yŏji sŭngnam records that 1,000 soldiers sent to Jeju specifically to construct coastal defences (referred to as gojangseong) of 300 li.
 This is also attested in other historical documents, although none give specific dates of construction.
 The reported number of soldiers may actually include up to 730 individuals who were native to Jeju, rather than all 1,000 having been sent from the mainland.
 The Goryeosa reports that two groups of soldiers were sent to Jeju, one of around 200 men and one of around 70.